NeedsMoreGrey/DND/docs/money/currency.md

 # Currency
-Currency come in the forms of long thin ingots with a depression/divot halfway down ingot.
-The depression in the center of the ingot allows them to be broken in half, which is used in a number of customs but prevents it from being used as currency.
+Currency come with a depression/divot halfway down ingot.
+The depression in the center allows them to be broken in half, which is used in a number of customs but prevents it from being used as currency.

 #### Platinum Marks (10 Rounds)
 Worth ten gold rounds, marks are the largest denomination of coin, these are mostly used by nobles and royalty.